Sakuna-Nagodavithana/ENG20009-Inquiry-Project/ReadMe.md

 - **Sensor Errors:** Verify wiring and check if the correct I2C address is used.
 Ensure libraries are up to date.
 - **SD Card Problems:** Confirm the SD card is formatted correctly and check the card's connections.
 - **Interrupt Handling Issues:** Ensure that the timer and button interrupts are correctly set up in the code.
 If interrupts are not triggering as expected, verify the interrupt pin connections and ensure that the corresponding ISRs are properly defined.
+- **Threshold Alerts:** Check the LED connections and verify the threshold values set in the code.

 ## Version History

 `1.0.0` - Initial release of the SDI-12 Data Logger system documentation.
+`2.0.0` - Added save functionality from the menu, improved data visualization to show the last

+ 20 data points, integrated software interrupts for sensor thresholds, added LED alerts, and implemented a watchdog timer.

 ## Support and Contact Information